alejandroviegener/ObjectTracker/README.md

 The application is dockerized, to build the Docker image follow these steps:

-Change to the source directory in the repository and give permission to the installation script:
+1) Change to the source directory in the repository and give permission to the installation script:

 ```bash
 cd source
 chmod +x install.sh
 ```

-Execute the install script:
+2) Execute the install script:

 ```bash
 ./install.sh
 ```

-The script will create a docker image and an **inout** directory.
+The script will create a docker image and an **in_out** directory.
 This directory will be used as in and out entrypoint for the aplication.

 To confirm the creation of the image, execute: